JaimeNA/vicar_parser/README.md

 ## Current state

-THe project as is now is rudimentary at best, but functional nonetheless.
-I'm planning to keep working on it, but not as often as I would wish to.
+The project as is now is functional, but there are still areas to improve.
+I'm planning to keep updating it, but not as often as I would wish to.

 ![image description](resources/demo_voyager.png)